 - A shared drive is owned by the domain (NC State) rather than an individual.

-- A shared drive must have a “Primary Organizer,” who will be given FULL access along with the following:
+- A shared drive must have a “Primary Organizer,” who will be given FULL (Manager) access along with the following:

 - Special migration permissions for a limited two-week period.
 (Additional details will be provided when request is approved.)

-- Rights to add new members or groups, determine permissions, and assign other team members FULL access.
+- Rights to add new members or groups, determine permissions, and assign other team members Manager access.

 - The ability to manage files and folders (creating, deleting).